Raushankr2516/codealpha_tasks/codealpha_tasks/CodeAlpha_Emotion_Recognition/README.md

 ## 📌 Project Overview

-This project is a **Speech Emotion Recognition (SER)** system that uses Machine Learning and Deep Learning techniques to identify emotions from human speech.
+This project is a **Speech Emotion Recognition system** that uses Machine Learning and Deep Learning techniques to identify emotions from human speech.

 The system extracts **MFCC (Mel-Frequency Cepstral Coefficients)** features from speech audio and uses a **Convolutional Neural Network (CNN)** to classify the speech into different emotion categories.

----

-## 🎯 Objectives

-- 🎙️ Analyze human speech audio
-- 🔊 Extract meaningful speech features using MFCC
-- 🧠 Build a CNN-based emotion classification model
-- 🔄 Improve model performance using audio data augmentation
-- 📊 Evaluate the model using accuracy, precision, recall, and F1-score
-- 🎯 Predict emotions from new audio files

 ---